CongducPham/LowCostLoRaGw/README.md

 An interactive end-device for sending LoRa messages with the Arduino IDE
 ========================================================================

-With the Arduino IDE, open the `Arduino_LoRa_InteractiveDevice` sketch.
+With the Arduino IDE, open the `Arduino_LoRa_InteractiveDevice` sketch (or the `Arduino_LoRa_SX12XX_InteractiveDevice` if you move to the SX12XX library which is advised because `Arduino_LoRa_InteractiveDevice` will not be maintained anymore).
 Then compile it and upload to an Arduino board.
-It is better to use a more powerful Arduino platform for building the interactive device otherwise stability issues can occur (and especially with more RAM memory such as a MEGA, the Uno, ATMega328P, will be very unstable because of the small amount of memory).

-By default, the interactive end-device has address 6 and runs in LoRa mode 1.
+You might need an Arduino platform with more memory if you also connect a small OLED screen.
+By default, the interactive end-device has address 6 and runs in LoRa mode 1, SF12BW125.

 Enter `\!SGSH52UGPVAUYG3S#1#21.6` in the input window and press RETURN

 The command will be sent to the gateway and you should see the gateway pushing the data to the ThingSpeak test channel.
 If you go to https://thingspeak.com/channels/66794 you should see the reported value.

-When testing with the interactive end-device, you should not use the `--wappkey` option for the `post_processing_gw.py` post-processing Python script otherwise your command will not be accepted as only text string without logging services will be received and displayed when `--wappkey` is set.

 	> sudo ./lora_gateway | python ./post_processing_gw.py | python ./log_gw